Stir Up your Juices 🙂

-- What kind of books, readings appeal to you, and why?
+- What kind of books and readings appeal to you, and why?

-- From different subjects or topics from what you learn at school, what interests you more?
+- What interests you more about different subjects or topics you learn at school?

 - What kind of experiences has stayed close to your heart?
-What emotions do they inspire in you (whether that is happiness, fear, challenge, anxiety, fun, etc.)?
+What emotions do they inspire in you (happiness, fear, challenge, anxiety, fun, etc.)?

 - What are your dreams and goals?